 This means that if you change their eating schedule and diet, then their pooping habits will also change.

-Another reason they poop a lot is that they’re marking their territory.
 When you clean up their poop sometimes they’ll feel like they have to mark their territory all over again which can make them poop even more.

 Apart from this, degus also have a faster metabolism, which means that they process and digest food much faster than others, which is another reason why they eat and poop more.